top of page

 • May 9, 2014

-Through concrete time spent in concrete jungle— pun, pun, I welcomed the challenge to pursue mediums of more natural scales.
-Typically, I cannot go wrong based on the niche, subject, or the overall focus as a hobbyist photographer; only excitement underlies another day of jam-packed with capturing candids and sharpening my eye.
+Through concrete time spent in concrete jungle- pun, pun, I welcomed the challenge to pursue mediums of more natural scales.
+Typically, I cannot go wrong based on the niche, subject, or the overall focus as a beginner photographer; only excitement underlies another day of jam-packed with capturing candids and sharpening my eye through wildlife photography at the Toronto Zoo.

 Red & Green Macaw Parrot of the Rainforest - Wildlife Photography by Blake Ferguson - Toronto Zoo